Dr. Hemant Sharma

 For all of these reasons, one of the most important things that can be done is to take steps to prevent a hip fracture.

-The management of hip fracture in elderly is challenging for health care professionals and the family.
+People reading this article may feel it’s too late, but that is not true!
+Whether you have sustained a broken hip, or your loved one fractured their hip, preventing future fractures is especially important.
+The Management of hip fractures in elderly is challenging for health care professionals and the family.
 The standard of care is evidence based worldwide.
 We in India still don’t have any hip fracture care program me which guides clinicians about the best care for such patients.
 Lot of

 money is spent on research, fall prevention and care of such patient worldwide.
 It is well accepted the importance of early surgery and coordinating care through a multidisciplinary hip fracture program me to help people recover faster and regain their mobility.
 In addition, we want to focus on management of osteoporosis and fall prevention.